 Spin live on screen

 Hit SPIN and let the wheel do its thing.
 The spin animation builds suspense as it slows down.
-When it lands, the winner's name is shown in a popup with a confetti celebration.
 Keep the recording or stream running through this whole moment.

 Screenshot and announce the result

 Take a screenshot of the result popup showing the winner's name.
-Post this screenshot alongside your winner announcement so your audience can see it was a genuine wheel spin and not just a claim.
+Post this alongside your winner announcement so your audience can see it was genuine.

 Pick a backup winner if needed

-Sometimes the first winner does not respond, does not meet the giveaway criteria, or cannot be verified.
-Close the result popup and spin again.
+If the winner does not respond, close the result and spin again.
 Use elimination mode to prevent the first winner from being picked again.

 Pro tip: Record your screen during the draw even if you are not doing it live.
-A short video clip of the wheel spinning and landing on the winner is much more convincing than a screenshot alone, and it makes great content for your social media.
+A short video clip of the wheel spinning and landing on the winner is much more convincing than a screenshot alone.

 Giveaway Best Practices for Building Trust